- Holiday ideas

 Check out the Giara di Gesturi, a volcanic plateau rising from a broad plain.
 A nature reserve of ancient cork forests and shrubs, it's home to the cavallini della Giara, Europe's last wild horses, of which there are believed to be around 500, as well as wild boars and wildcats.

-There are very few fast-food restaurants on Sardinia, so those here on family holidays will need to acclimatize to two-hour lunches and simple but delicious fare.
+There are very few fast-food restaurants on Sardinia, so you'll need to acclimatize to two-hour lunches and simple but delicious fare.
 Sardinian cuisine is most heavily influenced by Italian cookery but has its own distinctive specialities.
-Traditional dishes are mostly based on locally produced meat, including boar and goat, hard noodles, fabulous cheeses and wonderful breads, which figure more largely than pasta here.
-Recently there has been more of a focus on fresh fish, cooked simply with local herbs.
+Traditional dishes are mostly based on local meat, including boar and goat, hard noodles, fabulous cheeses and wonderful breads, which figure more largely than pasta here.
+Recently there has been more of a focus on fresh fish, cooked simply with herbs.

 Sardinia is a good option for both budget and luxury family holidays – it's still possible to find reasonably priced rooms (doubles for less than £85 a night) and a plate of great food for about a fiver, even in the best areas.